July 2022 - Capital City College

 Leah, who is training at recruitment firm NP Group, said: “I learnt a lot more about the AAT’s networking events and the resources on their website, which will help with my further studies and to eventually become a chartered accountant.

 “I started my apprenticeship because I needed to work.
 It was the perfect opportunity to earn money and get a qualification.
 The college helped prepare me for my interview and I’ve really liked the teachers I’ve had.
-They take the time to explain everything really well and are always there if I needed any advice.”
+They take the time to explain everything really well and are always there if I need any advice.”

 CONEL’s Accounting courses and apprenticeships from Levels 2-4 including a 14-week AAT Level 2 Pre-apprenticeship that leads to a full AAT Level 3 Apprenticeship, with apprentices spending four days a week training in a paid job and one day studying.